dagrimmy/pyppy/README.md

 ## possible enhancements
-* Debug option for container
+* debug option for container
     * Container logs every action done on it
+* possibility to add container with a name

 ## known bugs
 * fill_arguments decorator won't work with non-global containers (containers that